djw11192/gametime-checkout/README.md

 - **Payment** — stubbed behind a `PaymentProvider` interface with approve / decline / pending /
   error modes.
 No forms, no real processor.
 - **Auth** — a tokenized version of the checkout id.
 Unauthenticated, that's enough to load the session while excluding user-specific data (name, address, billing).
-Authenticated, the second device sends our JWT in a header and the backend validates the session belongs to that user.
+Authenticated, the second device sends a JWT in a header and the backend validates the session belongs to that user.
+URL sharing would not be required when supporting authenticated users, which would be a better user experience.
 - **Message broker** — pub/sub or Kafka to offload audit logs, warehouse writes, and notifications (order confirmation) to other processes instead of doing them inline.
 - **Analytics aggregation** — the events are in the codebase as an example.
 In practice: a